UAA-Robo/Flyer-Bot/README.md

 Codebase for Flyer Bot, Robotics Club's advertising and recruiter bot.

 Programming Languages:

-  Python is used for the Raspberry Pi.
+  Python is used in the Raspberry Pi for computer vision.

-  C++ is used for the Arduino.
+  C++ is used in the Arduino for sensor control.